Top 5 Exa Alternatives for AI Web Search and Data Extraction in 2026

 It accomplishes in a few minutes what would take a human many hours. /agent finds and extracts your data, wherever it lives on the web.

 Firecrawl's /agent endpoint supports Intelligent Waterfall enrichment, so it tries fast retrieval first and only escalates to deeper research when needed.
-For batch workflows, Parallel Agents let you run hundreds or thousands of /agent queries at once—see the Parallel Agents launch.
+For batch workflows, Parallel Agents let you run hundreds or thousands of /agent queries at once.
+See the Parallel Agents launch.

-Five endpoints that work together
+Firecrawl surfaces that work together

 - Crawl: Navigate entire sites without sitemaps